richardlarocque/gdcp/README.md

   -update=false: If a file of the same name already exists, update it.
 ```

 (You can safely ignore that httptest flag.
-It's a leftover from this
+It's a leftover from the
 code's origins.)

 By default, it will complain and do nothing if you try to copy over a